cahndengbin/hello_world/readme.txt

-Git is a version control system this is hello world hello cahndengbin
+Git is a distributed version control system this is hello world say hello hello cahndengbin